-BART's objective in determining the maximum number of BART rider parking stalls was to provide enough parking to accommodate riders who may not have other options to get to BART.
+BART's objective in determining the maximum number of BART rider parking stalls available for BART riders (not TOD residents) was to provide enough parking to accommodate riders who may not have other options to get to BART.

 The data used to determine the maximum number of BART rider parking stalls included community input and survey data from various station access surveys conducted in 2015, 2019, and 2021.
 Particular attention was paid to people with limited choices who would need parking close to the station.
 The analysis considered pre-pandemic commute patterns; forecasted remote-work trends; feasible options to get to and from BART by walking, biking, taking transit, and getting dropped off; and other off-site parking strategies.